MadhuAtBerkeley/v3/week03/hw_kb/README.md

 1. The repo for the code can be found at `https://github.com/MadhuAtBerkeley/W251/v3/tree/master/week03/hw`

-2. The link to the faces can be found at
+2. The link to the faces with bounding box are:

  https://w251-s3-bucket.s3.us-west-2.amazonaws.com/face0.jpg